-According to the title of this book, the recipes described here will show you how to make foods and household items that are both cheaper and better.
-The concept of “cheaper” is obvious: if you make every item in this book just one time, you will save a total of $1,656.80 over the cost of those very same items purchased from the grocery store, drugstore, hardware store, or garden center.
+The recipes described here will show you how to make foods and household items that are both cheaper and better.
+The concept of “cheaper” is obvious: if you make every item in this book just one time, you will save a total of $1,656.80 ($3,0over the cost of those very same items purchased from the grocery store, drugstore, hardware store, or garden center.
 That’s a lot of money, but is it worth it to you?
 In other words, is it “better”?

 For many people, the simple fact that an item is cheaper means that it is better for them.
 Everybody, it seems, can be ridiculously cheap about certain things.
 They may save string or the tiniest slivers of soap, perhaps, while at the same time buy an extravagantly priced condiment or costly piece of computer equipment without blanching.
 Therefore, the wide range of items covered in the following chapters gives you plenty of leeway to experiment and indulge your cheapest tendencies while saving loads of money for private indulgences.